Factory capability

 Frequently asked questions

-How big is the SBKJ factory?
+How big is SBKJ?

 How many machines does SBKJ produce per year?